MrDavisCSIT/Keresley-Online-Guides/docs/Keresley Church Website/PageCreation.md

 ## Updating a page

-Go to the [https://www.keresley.church/wp-admin/edit.php?post_type=page](WordPress Pages Page) and under the page you want to edit click "Edit with Elementor"
+Go to the [WordPress Pages Page](https://www.keresley.church/wp-admin/edit.php?post_type=page) and under the page you want to edit click "Edit with Elementor"

 ![Edit with Elementor link](editwithelementor-1.png)